collabsoft/forge-apps-ui-example/README.md

 This app serves as an end-to-end example of how to use UI modifications in Jira Cloud.
 It's a Forge app that provides three UI modifications operations:

 - Hiding the priority field
 - Changing the summary field label to "Modified summary label"
 - Changing the assignee field description to "Description added by UI modifications"
+- Listening for `summary` field change and
+  - modifying description of `summary` field with the latest date time
+  - showing the priority field

 Also, it provides a basic example of how to retrieve the app context and how to call product API.